stevetolvaj/SimpleTunes/README.md

 - Click the small circle on the bottom of your phone and open an internet browser

 - Download the apk file by going to this link: https://github.com/cis3296s22/SimpleTunes and then click on release v0.2.0.
 Then download the apk file

-- It might ask you to give google chrome permission to download unknown things.
-Please select yes/agree and download it again after.

 - Select run after the